Rafael3226/social-network-example/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Compiles the app and then runs the bundle.\
 Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 The page will NOT reload if you make edits.\